Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems

-\emph{(iii) Noise Mechanism Comparison:} Table~\ref{table:epsilon-vs-accuracy} reveals that algorithm-noise interactions under the corrected weighted-noise hybrid differ substantially from per-record mixture sampling.
-Laplace noise demonstrates superior performance for tree-based methods: Random Forest achieves 85.5\% at $\varepsilon=10.0$ (best overall), and maintains this advantage across most epsilon values.
-This stems from Laplace's heavier tails better preserving decision boundary information during tree splitting.
-Logistic Regression similarly favors Laplace (85.7\% at $\varepsilon=10.0$), with consistent 2-8 percentage point advantages over Gaussian across $\varepsilon \in \{1.0, 10.0\}$.
-Gaussian noise performs comparably for Naive Bayes at mid-range epsilon (76.2\% at $\varepsilon=5.0$) and excels for K-Means (68.7-71.5\% for $\varepsilon \geq 1.0$), suggesting better compatibility with centroid-based distance calculations.
+\emph{(iii) Noise Mechanism Comparison:} Table~\ref{table:epsilon-vs-accuracy} reveals that algorithm-noise interactions differ substantially across mechanisms.
+Laplace noise demonstrates superior and more consistent performance for supervised methods: Logistic Regression achieves 83.6$\pm$0.7\% at $\varepsilon=10.0$ (best overall), and Random Forest reaches 83.2$\pm$1.9\%, both with low variance.
+This stems from Laplace's heavier tails better preserving decision boundary information.
+Gaussian noise exhibits substantially higher variance across runs (std: 2.7--23.0\% for supervised algorithms at $\varepsilon=10.0$), suggesting sensitivity to specific noise realisations.
+For K-Means, Gaussian achieves 60.6$\pm$8.3\% at $\varepsilon=10.0$ compared to Laplace's 55.1$\pm$0.1\%, though this advantage comes with considerably higher variance.

-The weighted-noise hybrid mechanism now achieves its theoretical design goal: performance intermediate between pure Laplace and Gaussian.
-At $\varepsilon=10.0$, hybrid yields 81.1\% (Logistic Regression), 83.4\% (Random Forest), and 82.5\% (Naive Bayes), consistently falling between or near the pure mechanisms.
-Critically, hybrid no longer exhibits the catastrophic failures (24.3\% accuracy, zero precision) observed with per-record mixture sampling, confirming that distributional consistency is essential for algorithms with strong statistical assumptions (Naive Bayes, K-Means).
-For practical deployment, Laplace remains the recommended default for supervised learning, with hybrid offering marginal benefits only when algorithm-specific noise properties are uncertain.